DDriggs00/mavlinkinterface/docs/passive/getTemperature.md

 # GetTemperature()

-reads the data from the external temperature sensor
+reads the data from the external temperature sensor (by default, the external pressure sensor)

 ## Return Values

 Returns a float.
-Returns the temperature read by the temperature sensor in degrees Celsius
+Returns the temperature in degrees Celsius

-### Example output

-`26.3`

 ## Examples